 The 28 days of football played during the 2022 FIFA World Cup Qatar™ will be remembered forever.
 But the tournament's defining impact will be its legacy in Qatar and the region.

 After the 2022 FIFA World Cup Qatar™, Al Thumama Stadium's seating capacity will be reduced from 40,000 to 20,000.
 The seats removed from the stadium will be donated to countries in need of sporting infrastructure.

 The downsized stadium will remain active, hosting football and other sporting events.
 Aspetar, a FIFA Medical Centre of Excellence, will operate a clinic at the stadium, treating local residents and professional athletes alike.

 The precinct surrounding the stadium will become a community hub with facilities for multiple sports, including handball, volleyball, basketball and swimming.
 Tracks for running and cycling will weave their way around the precinct as well, providing an outlet for sportsmen and women of every stripe.

 A home for a community

-As well as the multiple sport options open to all, there will also be a number of retail and commercial units created to ensure the area becomes a bustling hub of exercise and activity, along with a mosque and a boutique hotel inside the stadium.
+As well as the multiple sporting options open to all, there will also be a number of retail and commercial units created to ensure the area becomes a bustling hub of exercise and activity, along with a mosque, and a boutique hotel inside the stadium.